FREQUENTLY ASKED QUESTIONS

 A.1 Are you from Sweden?

 Nope, I was born in Zaanstad in 1974, a commuter town close to Amsterdam (The Netherlands).
 I grew up living nearby fields where I would roam the dredged ditches in search of stone pipe heads or animal skeletons.
 If I wasn’t building tree houses or rafts I would stay at home and read my dad’s ‘Robbedoes’ comic mags from the ’60’s, my Little Golden Books or the overfilled picture books of Richard Scarry, draw horses and birds of prey on pink paper or construct post offices out of cardboard boxes.
-Today I live and work in Amsterdam.
+Today I live and work in Zutphen, a hanseatic city in the Eastern region of The Netherlands.

 Yes, It’s Frisian to be more precise (from Friesland, a northern province of The Netherlands, where part of my family comes from).
 English pronunciation; the last e of Femke is like the u in bus and the ie of Hiemstra as the ee in feel.